Buy Palladium Bullion Products

-These American Eagles will feature the famed ‘Winged Liberty’ design created by Adolph A. Weinman on their obverses.
+These popular American Palladium Eagle Coins feature the famed ‘Winged Liberty’ design created by Adolph A. Weinman on their obverses.
 This design was first used on the ‘Mercury Dime’ in 1916, and has enjoyed widespread popularity ever since its release.

 Reportedly, American Palladium Eagles will be released in 3 variants – bullion, proof, and uncirculated.
 Even though the market is anxiously waiting for its release now, the decision to strike these coins was taken hesitantly.